kpsdev1/Treats-Sweet-Shop/README.md

 ### Product Details Page
-- On the products detail you will see the product image on the left and on mobile and small devices this will be the full width bar some padding.
+- On the products detail page you will see the product image on the left and on mobile and small devices this will be the full width bar some padding.
 - On the right of this you will have the product name, the price, a description, the category and if the user is an admin you will also see a delete and edit button.
 - Then you will see a quantity selector that can be increased or decrease by the **+** or **-** signs.
-Below the quantity sign there is a back button that will bring you **Back** to products when clicked and there is also an **Add to cart** button that will add the product to your cart so you can purchase.
+Below the quantity selector there is a **Back** button that will bring you back to products when clicked and there is also an **Add to Cart** button that will add the product to your cart so you can purchase.

 ![Product details](readme-docs/images/product-details.png)
 - - -

 ### Shopping Cart Page
-- When a user adds a product to thir cart it is deisplayed in the shopping cart page, the user can add multiple products to their cart
+- When a user adds a product to their cart it is displayed in the shopping cart page, the user can add multiple products to their cart.
-- At the top you will see a H2 heading saying **shopping cart** with a horizontial line above and below it.
+- At the top you will see a H2 heading saying **Shopping Cart** with a horizontial line above and below it.
 - Then you will see 4 table headings which will say **Product Info**, **Price**, **Qty**, **Subtotal**.
-- In the **Product Info** column you will see a small picture of the product and the product name, in the **Price** colument you will see the price for each product.
+- In the **Product Info** column you will see a small picture of the product and the product name, in the **Price** column you will see the price for each product.
 In the **Qty** you will see the quantity which you can change with the selector and click update, There is also a button to remove a product here.
 Then in the **Subtotal** column you will see the subtotal price for each item.
-- Below the products that are in the shopping cartt towards the right you will see the **Cart Total** and below this the **Delivery** which when added together will give you the **Grand Total**, beneath the grand total in red it will tell you how much more you need to spend to get free deleivery if you havent already surpased it.
+- Below the products that are in the shopping cart towards the right you will see the **Cart Total** and below this the **Delivery** which when added together will give you the **Grand Total**, beneath the grand total in red it will tell you how much more you need to spend to get free delivery if you havent already surpassed it.
-- Then  we have a **back** button which will bring the user back to the **Products** page and a **Secure Checkout** button which will bring the user to the secure checkout.
+- Then  we have a **Back** button which will bring the user back to the Products page and a **Secure Checkout** button which will bring the user to the secure checkout.

 ![Shopping cart](readme-docs/images/cart.png)
 - - -

 ### Checkout Page
 - On the check out page at the top you will see a H2 heading that is centered and says **Checkout** with a horizontal line above and below it.
-- Beneath this is the order summary which will show a **small picture of the items**, the **name of the product**, the **quantiity**, **the price**, the **delivery** and the **grand total**.
+- Beneath this is the order summary which will show a **small picture of the items**, the **name of the product**, the **quantity**, **the price**, the **delivery** and the **grand total**.
 - Then there is the form where the user will have to fill out the form with their **name**, **email**, phone and **address details**.
-There is also a buton to check that will save the info you have enterd to your profile.
+There is also a check button that will save the info you have enterd to your profile.
-- Then there is the payment input where a user can enter their card details which will then be processed through **Stripe payments** when they click the **complete oorder** button below it.
+- Then there is the payment input where a user can enter their card details which will then be processed through **Stripe payments** when they click the **Complete Order** button below it.
-- Beside the **complete oorder** button there is a **Back** button which will bring the user back to their cart, underneath the buttons in red writing you will see text saying how mcuh your card will be charged.
+- Beside the **Complete Crder** button there is a **Back** button which will bring the user back to their cart, underneath the buttons in red writing you will see text saying how mcuh your card will be charged.

 ![Checkout page](readme-docs/images/checkout.png)

 ### Blog Page
-- On the blog page you will see a link that says **Please log in to read the blogs** and when clicked will bring the user to the sign in page,k where they can sign in or register, only users who are signed in can read each blog post(this link will not be visible if the user is signed in).
+- On the blog page you will see a link that says **Please log in to read the blogs** and when clicked will bring the user to the sign in page, where they can sign in or register, only users who are signed in can read each blog post(this link will not be visible if the user is signed in).
 - Beneath this you will see the blog post in bootstrap card format which will show a picture, the title of the blog post, the date it was posted on and a blue **Read** button.
 If the user is not signed in when they click the read button it will bring them to the sign in page.
 - If the user is an admin, then above the blog posts on the left side there will be a blue button that says **Add Post** which when clicked will bring the admin to a form where they can enter a new blog post.